gl-inet/docs3.x/docs/setup/gl-b2200/applications.md

 In our website, you can remotely check your router status, change the password, control clients, even set email alarm when a device is online or offline.

-In 3.021 version or above it is a default function, other 3.0 version need to install packages in Plug-ins.
+This is a default function for version 3.021 or above.
+Older versions require manual install using Plug-ins.

 ![Cloud](https://static.gl-inet.com/docs/en/3/setup/slate/applications/cloud.png)